Interfacing a 16×2 LCD with Arduino – Beginner’s Guide

 Summary

-In this tutorial, you have learned how to display different types of text, number, characters as well as custom characters on the display. but one thing you have noticed is that the LCD consumes a lot of I/O pins on the Arduino.
-To reduce the pin consumption you can use an Arduino I2C LCD display in your project.
-In my Arduino I2C LCD tutorial, I have covered how to connect an I2C LCD display with Arduino.
+In this tutorial, you learned how to display different types of text, numbers, characters, and even custom characters on the LCD.
+However, one thing you may have noticed is that the LCD uses many I/O pins on the Arduino.
+To reduce pin usage, you can use an Arduino I2C LCD display in your project.

 Help me to Build more Projects for You!